emafree/f2-commander/README.md

  - [ ] Recursive file search.
 Find in (text) files.
  - [x] Integration with native OS applications (open a directory in a file manager, open a file with a default program)
- - [x] Basic file and directory manipulation (copy, move, move to trash, etc.)
+ - [x] File and directory manipulation (copy, move, move to trash, etc.)
  - [x] Multiple file selection
  - [x] View and edit files